andkoc001/data_synthesis/README.md

 This project is intended to further familiarisation with data analytics.
 The project will allow to get practical understanding of handling data in Python environment.
 It is also intended to get familiar with the analytical tools.
 The tools used in the project include Python language with additional libraries like Pandas, Numpy, Seaborn, etc. as well as Jupyter Notbook.

-It is also intended to gain knowledge and understanding through practical exercises about data analysis algorithms and methods.
-These in particular, would include linear regression, grouping, correlations, classification and pattern recognition.

-As an outcome of the project, it is hoped to become more proficient in data analytics concepts and methods, including data types and structures handling, data splicing, plots generation and interpretation.

 ## The phenomenon

 ![Impact craters on Mimas' surface (Saturn’s moon)](https://upload.wikimedia.org/wikipedia/commons/d/da/Mimas_moon.jpg) Image source: [Wikipedia](https://en.wikipedia.org/wiki/File:Mimas_moon.jpg)

 I have chosen to research and analyse the __**meteorites fall**__ phenomenon.
-It occurs when an astronomical solid objects hits a planet (or moon, etc).
-Variables taken into account are:
+It occurs when meteoroids hit another celecstial objects (e.g. planet).
+The variables taken into account are:

 - atmospheric entry,
 - surface impact,